totherik/dbrickashaw/README.md

 dbrickashaw
 ===========

 `dbrickashaw`, or `dshaw` for short, is a module for communicating logging information to module consumers without dictating the mechanism by which they log.
 This is intended for use by module authors to both capture logged data and provide it to consumers.
-This module also supports composition of module logging via the exported logger/emitter, referred to below as the `Relay`.
+This module also supports composition of module logging via an exported emitter, referred to below as the `Publisher`.

 ## Concepts

 ### Logger
 The `logger` is the mechanism by which a module communicates data, such as debugging information, etc. for observation.
 When authoring a module using `dbrickashaw`, everywhere you want to communicate runtime data you would use a `dbrickashaw` logger.
 You'll most likely want to create these loggers once at initialization time and use throughout your code at execution time.

 For example: